119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Even if you find the perfect part at a great price, make sure you take a quick look at it before paying!
 Here’s what to look for:

 1. Overall condition of the part: Look for cracks, dents, rust, or corrosion.
-Ensure that the part hasn’t been welded or poorly repaired.
+Ensure the part hasn’t been welded or poorly repaired.

 2. Part number: Check that the part number matches the part on your piece.
 This ensures the part will fit and function for you.